Assessing and Explaining the Persuadability of Large Language Models as Legal Decision Tools: Existing Research

-\paragraph{\textbf{LLMs as objects of persuasion}} While most work on LLMs and persuasion has focussed on the LLM as persuader, research has also examined the complementary question of the persuadability of LLMs~\cite{Ju2025,Zeng2024}.
-This has included efforts to identify strategies to enable LLMs to distinguish good arguments, which tend towards truth, from misleading arguments, in the context of factual issues where there is a relevant ground truth~\cite{Tan2025}.
-This work has also identified variation in persuadability depending on the subject matter/domain, and explored whether specific types/styles of argument are more or less successful.
-Model size and reasoning architecture have been identified as relevant to persuadability, with larger and reasoning models less readily persuaded~\cite{Zhao2025}.
+While most work on LLMs and persuasion has focussed on the LLM as persuader, research has also examined the complementary question of the persuadability of LLMs~\citep{Ju2025,Zeng2024}.
+This has included efforts to identify strategies to enable LLMs to distinguish good arguments, which tend towards truth, from misleading arguments, in the context of factual issues where there is a relevant ground truth~\citep{Tan2025}.
+Prior work has also identified variation in persuadability depending on the subject matter/domain~\citep{Tan2025}, and explored whether specific types/styles of argument are more or less successful~\citep{Tan2025}.
+Model size and reasoning architecture have been identified as relevant to persuadability, with larger and reasoning models less readily persuaded~\citep{Zhao2025}.
+As with work on LLMs as persuaders, with which it overlaps, this work has typically focussed on either open moral or policy questions, or factual questions, and bilateral rather than trilateral scenarios~\citep{Tan2025}.